evangriffiths/mistral-experiments/README.md

 WANDB_KEY=...
 ```

-## Test model inference
+## Run inference

 ```bash
 python local_inference.py
 ```

-This will take some time the first time it's run, as it has to download the ~14GB of model weights.
+This takes a while the first time it's run, as it has to download the ~14GB of model weights.

-## Test finetuning
+## Run finetuning

 ```bash
 python finetune.py